ansible-collections/ibm_zos_cics/docs/source/modules/trace.rst

 ----------

   space_primary (False, int, 20)
-    The size of the primary space allocated to the auxillary trace data set.
+    The size of the primary space allocated to the auxiliary trace data set.
 Note that this is just the value; the unit is specified with \ :literal:`space\_type`\ .

-    This option takes effect only when the auxillary trace data set is being created.
+    This option takes effect only when the auxiliary trace data set is being created.
 If the data set already exists, the option has no effect.

     The size value of the secondary space allocation for the auxiliary trace data set is 10; the unit is specified with \ :literal:`space\_type`\ .

   space_type (False, str, M)
-    The unit portion of the auxillary trace data set size.
+    The unit portion of the auxiliary trace data set size.
 Note that this is just the unit; the value is specified with \ :literal:`space\_primary`\ .

-    This option takes effect only when the auxillary trace data set is being created.
+    This option takes effect only when the auxiliary trace data set is being created.
 If the data set already exists, the option has no effect.

     The size can be specified in megabytes (\ :literal:`M`\ ), kilobytes (\ :literal:`K`\ ), records (\ :literal:`REC`\ ), cylinders (\ :literal:`CYL`\ ), or tracks (\ :literal:`TRK`\ ).